shutterstock/public-api-javascript-sdk/docs/VideosApi.md

- category | String| Show videos with the specified Shutterstock-defined category; specify a category name or ID contributor | [String]| Show videos with the specified artist names or IDs contributor_country | [String]| Show videos from contributors in one or more specified countries duration | Number| (Deprecated; use duration_from and duration_to instead) Show videos with the specified duration in seconds duration_from | Number| Show videos with the specified duration or longer in seconds duration_to | Number| Show videos with the specified duration or shorter in seconds fps | Number| (Deprecated; use fps_from and fps_to instead) Show videos with the specified frames per second fps_from | Number| Show videos with the specified frames per second or more fps_to | Number| Show videos with the specified frames per second or fewer keyword_safe_search | Boolean| Hide results with potentially unsafe keywords, defaults to true
+ category | String| Show videos with the specified Shutterstock-defined category; specify a category name or ID contributor | [String]| Show videos with the specified artist names or IDs contributor_country | [String]| Show videos from contributors in one or more specified countries duration_from | Number| Show videos with the specified duration or longer in seconds duration_to | Number| Show videos with the specified duration or shorter in seconds fps_from | Number| Show videos with the specified frames per second or more fps_to | Number| Show videos with the specified frames per second or fewer keyword_safe_search | Boolean| Hide results with potentially unsafe keywords, defaults to true